Traditional peoples in Brazil

 Officially, according to the Federal Government, to be recognized as traditional, it is necessary to carry out daily production practices based on sustainable development.
 It is estimated that in Brazil around 4.5 million people are part of these communities, occupying 25% of the national territory.

+The term "traditional peoples" is defined as a larger legal category which includes, but is neither exclusive nor replacing of, Brazil's indigenous peoples.